Crowntail Betta Care Guide: The Most Recognizable Betta Variety

 Tank Size And Requirements

 When it comes to a Crowntail Betta, an aquarium of at least 10 gallons is the most suitable tank size that closely resembles their natural habitat in shallow rice paddies.
 Having this kind of spaciousness and length allows for adequate room for swimming and exploration purposes.
-That being said, you can be okay with a 5 gallon if you just want to keep a single Betta, but who want to keep your fish lonely?
+That being said, you is okay with a 5 gallon if you just want to keep a single Betta, but who want to keep your fish lonely?

 In order to ensure your fish lives happily with optimal water conditions, make sure you equip the tank with necessary elements such as a filter, heater, and thermometer.
 Filters need to be gentle.
 A sponge filter is often used.
 However, if you want to keep other fish or a planted tank, consider upgrading to a power or canister filter, just put a sponge on the intake and lower the flow rate.